dsharmabtg/Python4Begineers/README.md

 ## How to learn from this resource?

-You can download the pdf copy from here : [Get Started with Python](https://github.com/deepak2083/Python4Begineers/blob/master/Python.pdf)

 It is better to download all the ipython notebooks from this repository https://github.com/deepak2083/Python4Begineers and learn it on the notebook itself rather than having to refer to a pdf.

 Launch ipython notebook from the folder which contains the notebooks.
 Open each one of them